mhalamine/country-disclaimer-popup/readme.md

 ## Installation

-1. Upload the `country-popup-plugin` directory to the `/wp-content/plugins/` directory or install it directly from the WordPress plugin repository.
+1. Upload the `disclaimer-multilang-popup-plugin` directory to the `/wp-content/plugins/` directory or install it directly from the WordPress plugin repository.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 ## Configuration